VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 ## v3.1.0
 - Added support for IntelliJ 2022.3.
 - Fixed spurious `NullPointerException` thrown when opening Machete file, as reported by @oksana-cherniavskaia.
-- Added branch navigation allowing to checking out the next branch with `alt + down-arrow` or `alt + right-arrow`, previous branch with `alt + up-arrow`, and parent branch with `alt + left-arrow` in the machete layout.
+- Added branch navigation allowing to check out the next branch with `alt + down-arrow` or `alt + right-arrow`, previous branch with `alt + up-arrow`, and parent branch with `alt + left-arrow` when Git Machete tab is opened, and has focus.

 ## v3.0.3
 - Enabled Ctrl + left-click to work as a right-click for macOS users, for displaying the machete actions on a branch.